roseTech/storycoder.dev/Sharing_Is_Caring/Sharing_Is_Caring_Story.md

 Front of the sleigh

-At the beginning each elf has 100 pieces of each food.
+At the beginning each elf has 100 pieces of each food type, which are: cookies, caramel bonbons, chocolate Christmas trees, chewing gums, candies and ginger breads.

 - Every elf having a neighbour to the right takes 2 cookies each from that neighbour, and 1/6 of the combined amount of stolen cookies gets eaten.
 - Every elf having a neighbour to the left takes 5 caramel bonbons each from that neighbour, and 1/3 of the combined amount stolen of bonbons gets eaten.
 - Every elf in the middle that has neighbours left and right, takes from them each 3 chocolate Christmas trees, and none get eaten.